brightbox/docs.brightbox.com/content/guides/cli/firewall.md

 So now we can define the allowed traffic.
 Let's add the incoming HTTP rule:

     $ brightbox-firewall-rules create --source=any --protocol=tcp --dport=80,443 fwp-emldu

      id         protocol  source  sport  destination  dport   icmp_type
     --------------------------------------------------------------------
      fwr-44bgd  tcp       any     -      -            80,443  -
     --------------------------------------------------------------------

-Firewall rules are from the perspective of the group that the policy is applied to.
+Firewall rules are written from the perspective of the group that the policy is applied to.

-So firewall rules don't have an explicit direction - you don't say this rule is inbound or outbound.
+So, firewall rules don't have an explicit direction - you don't say this rule is inbound or outbound.
 Instead, the direction of a rule depends on whether you set the source address or the destination address (you cannot set both).

-If you set the source address for a rule, then the destination is the group that this policy is applied to.
-If you set the destination address, then the *source* becomes the group.
+If you set the source address for a rule, then the **destination** is the group that this policy is applied to.
+If you set the destination address, then the **source** becomes the group.

 So don't think in terms of inbound or outbound, think: is this rule matching traffic destined somewhere (outgoing) or is it matching traffic from somewhere (incoming).